danielbodnar/awesome-stars/README.md

 ## webassembly

+- [subconsciousnetwork/noosphere](https://github.com/subconsciousnetwork/noosphere) - Noosphere is a protocol for thought; let's discover it together!
 - [eunomia-bpf/eunomia-bpf](https://github.com/eunomia-bpf/eunomia-bpf) - Build, Distribute and Run CO-RE eBPF programs easier with JSON and Webassembly OCI images
 - [kubewarden/go-wasi-context-aware-test-policy](https://github.com/kubewarden/go-wasi-context-aware-test-policy) - A test context-aware policy written using Go Wasi
 - [PaddlePaddle/Paddle.js](https://github.com/PaddlePaddle/Paddle.js) - Paddle.js is a web project for Baidu PaddlePaddle, which is an open source deep learning framework running in the browser.
 Paddle.js can either load a pre-trained model, or transforming a model from p